-In today’s creative landscape, being a Jack or Jill of all trades is immensely more desirable than specializing.
-“You can’t just be good at one thing,” Vieira points out, “In my job I write, I fact check, I attend shoots, I direct, I work with clients.
+In today’s creative landscape, being a Jack-or-Jill of all trades is immensely more desirable than specializing.
+“You can’t just be good at one thing,” Vieira points out.
+“In my job, I write, fact check, attend shoots, direct, and work with clients.
 Every day is different.”

-Employers are looking for well-rounded, flexible individuals who are capable of taking on the work of various roles.
+Employers are looking for well-rounded, flexible individuals who are capable of taking on various roles.
 What does this mean as a creative?
-It means you have to be open to expanding your skills and dabbling in areas that are unfamiliar.
-You never quite know when they might come in handy!
+It means you have to be open to expanding your skills and dabbling in areas that are outside your comfort zone.

 3. Network & Be Genuine to Everyone You Meet

 As the saying goes, “It’s know what you know, it’s who you know.”
 Networking can be a daunting and foreign concept to many students hoping to jumpstart their career.
-Networking can feel rather superficial, but the panel emphasizes that being a kind and genuine person can take you further in your career than any other skill.
-Why?
-Because people want to work with real people.
-You never know who you will meet that has an opportunity you’ve been looking for.
-A conversation, a story, or an exchange is sometimes all it takes to bridge a connection between two people.
+Networking can feel rather superficial, but the panel emphasizes that being a kind and genuine person can take you further in your career than any other skill because people want to work with real people.
+You never know who you will meet that has an opportunity you’ve been looking for; a conversation, a story, or an exchange is all it takes to bridge a connection between two people.

-Being someone people can envision working with is important in the creative sector.
+Being someone people can envision working with is important.
 A positive attitude is far more sought after than a skill that can be taught.

 4. Put in Work

-Quinlan talks about going to shows and being “that person” who stands in the back waiting for performers to finish so he can talk to them.
-He talks about staying out til 4 and jetting off to New York by 9 to attend meetings with professionals — all the while, mitigating a nasty hangover.
+Quinlan talks about going to shows and being “that person” who stood in the back waiting for performers to finish up so that he could talk to them.
+He mentioned his life was mainly staying out til 4am and jetting off to New York by 9am to attend meetings with professionals, all the while mitigating a hangover.
 Part of being in the industry is loving the grind.
-Many of the speakers talk about staying on top of emails and being confident in their decisions.
 With time being an important factor, there is no time to waste.

-The creative process is a a grind; from conception, to production, to post production, to distribution of any medium, it takes time, energy, and most importantly: dedication.
-Having that drive to push forward and continuously put yourself out there is just part of the creative hustle.
+The creative process is a grind.
+It takes time, energy, and most importantly dedication to keep up.
+Having that drive to push forward and continuously put yourself out there is all part of the creative hustle.

 5. Prepare for Setbacks

 Similar to your career not being linear, you have to prepare for the unexpected.
 Setbacks are inevitable, but not the end all be all.
-A few of the speakers spoke about being underpaid, working odd end jobs to make ends meet, being fired, being unsure, and so on and so forth to get to where they are today.
-Being able to re-evaluate a situation, not dwelling on the hiccups, and moving forward is extremely important as a creative professional.
-You have to learn to accept rejection and criticism, and use that critique to build backbone to go after what you really want in life.
+A few of the speakers spoke about being underpaid, working odd jobs to make ends meet, being fired, being unsure, and so on and so forth to get to where they are today.
+Being able to re-evaluate a situation, not dwelling on the hiccups, and moving forward is extremely important.
+You have to learn to accept rejection and criticism, and use that critique to build backbone.

-Sally, for example, moved to Nunavut, where she was able to host a global TV Travel Series and Morning Radio Show.
-She details spending Friday nights, “Visiting the local dump to see polar bears.”
-Ultimately, moving back to Toronto, Sally leveraged her career by making sacrifices.
-While moving Nunavut may have not been her number one choice, embarking a career in Creative Communication was so she sacrificed location for a desirable position.
+Sally, for example, moved to Nunavut to host a global TV Travel Series and Morning Radio Show.
+She detailed her Friday nights spent “visiting the local dump to see polar bears.”
+Sally eventually moved back to Toronto and used her experience to leverage her career opportunities.
+While moving to Nunavut may have not been her first choice, embarking a career in Creative Communication was so she sacrificed location for a desirable position.